Skip to Content

 Those types of changes generally alter the humidity the plant is used to and can result in the plant growing differently.

-Corn plants grow best indoors when the relative humidity is kept between 40% and 50%.
-Higher or lower can cause growth problems similar to those resulting from inadequate watering.
+Note that corn plants grow best indoors when the relative humidity is kept between 40% and 50%.
+Higher or lower levels can cause growth problems similar to those resulting from inadequate watering.

 A humidifier can help control room humidity, or you could use an indoor humidity gauge to monitor humidity levels.

-Also, rather than watering the plant more often, lightly mist the leaves frequently instead.
+Also, rather than watering the plant more often, try lightly misting the leaves frequently instead.

-A fertilizer should be used once monthly throughout the growing season – April to October – but not over the winter when they are semi dormant.
+Mostly, I use fertilizer once monthly throughout the growing season (April to October) but not over the winter when they are semi-dormant.

-The plant pots used for indoor corn plants should have at least one drainage hole to prevent the plant becoming waterlogged, which will ultimately lead to root rot.
+The pots used for indoor corn plants should have at least one drainage hole to prevent the plant from becoming waterlogged, which will ultimately lead to root rot.

-A peat-based potting mix is suitable for most indoor plants as it has sufficient water retention but still drains well enough to prevent the soil from becoming soggy or the base of the plant from becoming water-logged.
+In most cases, a peat-based potting mix is a suitable choice.
+That’s because it has sufficient water retention but still drains well enough to prevent the soil from becoming soggy or the base of the plant from becoming water-logged.

-Generally, corn plants are slow growers and won’t need repotting often and should only be repotted when the plants are root bound and even then, when repotting, only repot into a plant pot one size larger than the previous as the plant does well with compacted roots.
+Generally, corn plants are slow growers and won’t need repotting often and should only be repotted when the plants are root-bound.
+Even then, I’d recommend only repotting into a pot one size larger.

 Share this post: